 We Can Help

-Contact Marc Vigliotti at 800.544.4470 or email@example.com for additional information on bequests or to chat more about the different options for including Save the Children in your will or estate plan.
+Contact Marc Vigliotti at (475) 999-3182 or email@example.com for additional information on bequests or to chat more about the different options for including Save the Children in your will or estate plan.

-This type of donation to Save the Children in your will or living trust helps to ensure that we are able to give children a healthy start in life, the opportunity to learn and protect them from harm for years to come.
+This type of donation in your will or living trust helps to ensure that we are able to give children the opportunity to learn and protect them from harm for years to come.

 FreeWill: Create Your Legal Will Online

-* By clicking on Draft Your Will, you will be taken to our partner’s website, which is not owned by Save the Children.
+* By clicking on “Draft your will”, you will be taken to our partner’s website, which is not owned by Save the Children.

-There are three ways to give life insurance to Save the Children:
+Ways to give life insurance to Save the Children:

 - Name us a beneficiary of the policy: This gift is as simple as updating your beneficiary designation form with the policy holder.
 You can designate us as the primary beneficiary for a percentage or specific amount.
-You can also make us the contingent beneficiary so that we will receive the balance of your policy only if your primary beneficiary doesn't survive you.
+You can also make us the contingent beneficiary so that we will receive the balance of your policy only if your primary beneficiary does not survive you.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.